sfu-rsl/symrustc_toolchain/generated/README.rst

   ARG SYMRUSTC_SKIP_FAIL

-At this point, we are ready to start the concolic execution using SymRustC.
+At this point, we are ready to start the concolic build of the examples.

-Due to the fact that our version of SymRustC has been bootstrapped with SymRustC (at least internally, e.g. from stage 1 to stage 2), we can start the tests by performing the concolic execution on the own source of RustC (while \ ``rustc``\  is instructed to compile our test examples):

 .. code:: Dockerfile